 Almost everyone experiences back pain at some point in their lives.
+And lower back pain is very common.
 In fact, about 8 out of 10 of us will have lower back pain in our lifetime, according to the National Institutes of Neurological Disorders and Stroke.
-One culprit of back pain is lower back spasms.
-But, what are back spasms, what causes them, and what can you do when you experience one?
+But what are back spasms, what causes them, and what can you do when you experience one?

 What Signs Should I Look for That Can Indicate a Back Spasm?

 If you’ve ever felt that your muscles in your lower back are tight or contracting, had a dull ache in your back when you moved, or a sharp pain in a specific area of your back, you likely experienced a muscle spasm.
 Lower back spasms can range from being mildly bothersome to intensely painful.

 While some people feel a muscle spasm in a concentrated area of their backs, others find that their discomfort radiates to other nearby areas, including their hips or legs.

 Specific symptoms signaling you could be having a back spasm include:

 - Tension and tightness in your lower back